 Ellen Weinberg is the staff attorney in the White Earth office.
 She represents clients in child protection, guardianship, commitment, and landlord-tenant cases.
 She has a B.A. in ancient history from the University of Iowa and a J.D. from Hamline University School of Law (now Mitchell Hamline School of Law) in St. Paul.
 She is still a history buff.
 She founded the Moorhead Civil War Round Table in 2016, and loves reading, tennis, pickleball, vegetarian cooking, and dogs.

-Rita Holler is a paralegal/non-attorney representative.
+Rita Holler is a paralegal/non-attorney representative and Certified Disability Specialist.
 Rita graduated from Bryant & Stratton College with an Applied Science Degree in Paralegal Studies.
 To complete her degree requirements, she interned with Anishinabe Legal Services for over 400 hours and eventually was hired as a full time employee.
 Following that, she later moved to Duluth and worked for the Public Defender's office and two private attorneys.
 Rita has since returned to ALS and provides services primarily for disabled and vulnerable individuals including through the disability benefits approval process.
 Rita is excited to work more intensively with the SSI/RSDI Outreach, Access, and Recovery (SOAR) program initiative to reach the homeless citizens in our area and working to obtain benefits for their financial security.
 Rita has lived in Bemidji since 1989 and has four grown children, two boys and two girls, along with 5 grandchildren, and is happily expecting two new grandsons in 2019.